 It was during the time of the exiles return to Jerusalem that Zechariah arrived on the scene.
 Zechariah, whose name means “God has remembered”, was not just a prophet for the people of Israel in the Old Testament.
 Zechariah’s prophecies are repeated in the New Testament 41 times.
 Indeed, Zechariah even foretells Christ’s coming with great accuracy.
 He speaks of Jesus coming in lowliness (6:12); the humanity of Christ (6:12, 13:7); His betrayal for 30 pieces of silver (11:12-13); the crucifixion of Jesus (by the "sword" of the Lord) (13:7); His priesthood (6:13) and kingship (6:13, 9:9, 14:9,16); the future return of Jesus Christ (14:4); His building the Lord's temple (6:12-13); the reign of King Jesus (9:10) the establishment of enduring peace and prosperity by Jesus Christ (3:10, 9:9-10).

-The Book of Zechariah ends with the powerful picture of ALL people of the earth worshipping the Lord of Hosts, the Lord of Heavens’ Armies, the King of Kings, Son of God, during the Holy Days of Tabernacles. https://www.facebook.com/fontanacommunitychurch/posts/4353395544740601
+Indeed, the Book of Zechariah ends with the powerful picture of ALL people of the earth worshipping the Lord of Hosts, the Lord of Heavens’ Armies, the King of Kings, Son of God, during the Holy Days of Tabernacles.
+“Then the Lord my God will come, and all the holy ones with him… The Lord will be king over the whole earth.
+On that day there will be one Lord, and his name the only name…Then the survivors from all the nations that have attacked Jerusalem will go up year after year to worship the King, the Lord Almighty, and to celebrate the Festival of Tabernacles.”
+Zechariah 14:5,9,16. https://www.facebook.com/fontanacommunitychurch/posts/pfbid02ZRkDxWcbRvFcUZnkXYx4cKKLzJFfhGpiQ22VYRBMRcfaXj1eJMphGrVHKVZ8DfA7l